bradbell/xrst/test_rst/spell_cmd_dev.rst

 spell_checker
 =============
-Is the pyspellchecker object used for error checking; see :ref:`create_spell_checker-name`.
+Is a spell checking object used for error checking; see :ref:`get_spell_checker-name`.

 .. meta::
    :keywords: returns